rasinmuhammed/clinified/README.md

-# Clinified - Clinical Management System
+# Clinified - Clinical Management System [Vibe Coding & Development in Progress]

 A modular, mobile-first, and offline-first clinical management system for solo practitioners and small clinics in India.